 CIRM funds many projects seeking to better understand diabetes and to translate those discoveries into new therapies.

 Diabetes comes in two forms: type 1 (also known as juvenile) and type 2 (also known as adult).
-As many as 3 million people in the U.S. have type 1 diabetes, which is the form primarily being targeted by stem cell research.
+Approximately 1.25 million people in the U.S. have type 1 diabetes, which is the form primarily being targeted by stem cell research.

 Any potential cure for type 1 diabetes requires replacing the lost insulin-producing cells of the pancreas.
 Currently, the only cells that can be used for such a transplant come from donated organs, which are in short supply.
 Such insulin-producing cell transplants are also risky because the cells can be rejected by the recipient’s body if they don’t receive immune suppressing drugs.